 Instead, money's going toward utilities (up 15 percent for the younger boomers because of larger homes to heat and cool) and health care costs (21 to 30 percent for those between the ages of 45 and 64, closer to 30 percent for the 45 to 54-year-olds and 21 percent for 55 to 64-year-olds).

 They're not all sitting home, surfing the web, bored out of their skulls, though.
 They vacation!
-A 2015 AARP report claims ninety percent of baby boomers are getting paid vacation time (about 54 percent use all or almost all of it, as of a similar AARP 2016 Travel Trends report), and 99 percent of them planned to travel in 2016 (AARP's 2016 report).
-Even though they don't live at the beach (yet?), that's where they travel most; they love the Caribbean and Florida though sometimes they travel to knock something off the bucket list or to experience another culture (Europe is popular).
-They will skimp on clothes and furniture, but don't hold back much on travel (AARP 2016 Travel Trends report).
+A 2015 AARP report claims 91 percent of baby boomers are getting paid vacation time (about 54 percent use all or almost all of it, as of a similar AARP 2016 Travel Trends report), and 99 percent of them planned to travel in 2016 (AARP's 2016 report).
+Even though they don't live at the beach (yet?), that's where they travel most; they love the Caribbean and Florida, though sometimes they travel to knock something off the bucket list or to experience another culture (Europe is popular).
+They will skimp on clothes and furniture but don't hold back much on travel.
 Experiences over things, right?

 - Only about one-third of Boomers were still in the workforce by age 68, and only 16 percent were full-time.

 - Twenty-two percent of Boomers were not in the workforce.

 - Seventy-eight percent were working full-time, part-time, or looking for a job.

 - By age 68, the number of Boomers not in the workforce had risen to 68 percent, while the number in the workforce in some capacity (full-time, part-time, or looking) had dropped to 32 percent.

 Additional studies on the workforce and Boomers found:

 - Half of the Boomers still in the workforce were single females (according to the Del Webb survey from 2015).